tektutor/openshift-tekton-march-2022/README.md

 - When Trainer asks, Did you complete the lab exercise?
 Shall we move no to the next topic?
 Please respond via chat or speak up
 - When Trainer asks, do you have any doubts on the topics covered so far, please be expressive.
 - If the lab machine isn't accessible, please inform the trainer.
+- At any point of time, please feel to share your screen in case you are struck or would like to demonstrate that you have completed an exercise.